 Dilip joined Watsi on August 10th, 2020.
-Ten months ago, Dilip joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Dilip's most recent donation supported Felix, an elementary school student from Kenya, to fund a fracture repair surgery so he can move his arm.
+Two years ago, Dilip joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Dilip's most recent donation supported Tablut, a fun-loving young boy from Burma, to fund leg fracture repair surgery so he can walk and play again.